 When you take the time to focus on how to help someone succeed in the future rather than criticize their past, the feedback comes across more positively and is better received.
 A subtle shift toward constructive, actionable recommendations will coach people to better handle similar situations.

 5. Tailor your approach

 Individuals accept feedback differently depending on their personality type.
 If your organization offers a personality assessment like Keirsey or Myers-Briggs, you can use an individual’s personality type to better frame your feedback.
 A direct, less emotional approach might work well with one person, while another person might respond better to idea-oriented and example-driven conversations.

-Putting these tips into action will not only strengthen the quality of your leadership, but it will improve both your and the team’s performance throughout your professional journeys.
+Putting these tips into action will not only strengthen the quality of your leadership but will improve both your and the team’s performance throughout your professional journeys.